-Apps can help with language in two ways – teach you a language, or translate things for you.
+Apps can help with language in two ways – teach you a language, and translate things for you.
 Duolingo (free with in-app purchases available, iOS and Android) does the first.
-It makes learning a language feel like a game, and has a variety of languages to choose from.
+It makes learning a new language feel like a game, and has a variety of languages to choose from.

-If you don’t have the time, or the inclination, to learn a language, apps like Google Translate (free, iOS and Android) will do the work for you.
-You can point the camera at a sign and it will translate it.
-You can even ask someone to speak into the device and it will give you a translation of what they said.
-The same works the other way – you tell the app a phrase and it can translate it for you.
-Perfect to show a taxi driver “take me to the hospital, please” or to explain a chest pain to a doctor.
-Hopefully, you’ll only need it for “What is the best dessert on the menu?”
+If you don’t have the time, or the inclination, to learn a language, apps like Google Translate (free, iOS and Android) will do the hard work for you.
+Not only can you point the camera at a sign and have it translated, but the voice translation is exceptionally good at its job.
+Yes, even in China!
+Perfect to tell a taxi driver “take me to the hospital, please” or explain a chest pain to a doctor.
+Hopefully, you’ll only ever need it to translate “What is the best dessert on the menu?”

 Foreign Currency & Budgeting